-$CO_2$ must be partially removed from the gas stream to achieve the values recommended in the literature at the reactor from 2% to 8% in volume (Lee 2007).
-In order to achieve this concentration, we consider a bypass so that only part of the gas stream is treated in a PSA system to absorb the excess of $CO_2$ using Zeolite 5A or 13X.
+$\mathrm{CO}2$ must be partially removed from the gas stream to achieve the values recommended in the literature at the reactor from 2 to 8% in volume (Lee, 2007).
+To achieve this concentration, we consider a bypass so that only part of the gas stream is treated in a PSA system to absorb the excess of $CO_2$ using Zeolite 5A or 13×.
 We assume that the removal of $CO_2$ is up to 95% of that in stream [31, 51, 52].
 Figure 7 shows a scheme of the process.
-The cycle is short the absorption capacity is around 0.1kg of CO2 per kg of zeolite.
+The cycle is short and the absorption capacity is around 0.1 kg of $CO_2$ per kg of zeolite.
 The system is modelled as two beds, one operating and the second one in regeneration to allow continuous operation of the plant.
-The operating conditions are 25 °C and 4.5 bar.
-Next, a three stage compressor with inter cooling is used, to adjusts the operating pressure to the one required at the reactor.
-Due to the high operating pressure at the reactor , from 50 to 100 bar, we consider a three stage compression system
+The operating conditions are 25°C and 4.5 bar.
+Next, a three stage compressor with inter cooling is used to adjust the operating pressure to the one required at the reactor.
+Because of the high operating pressure at the reactor, from 50 to 100 bar, we consider a three stage compression system